“Life is what happens when you’re busy making other plans.” – John Lennon

 If a loved one suddenly falls ill or is unable to make decisions, it can be difficult to manage their affairs, especially if they didn’t create a comprehensive estate plan.
 When a relative’s health reaches the unfortunate point when they can longer care for themselves, their safety, and their property—and there’s no incapacity planning made in advance—the only remaining choice is to commence a guardianship proceeding.

 Because a guardianship involves the combined stress of caring for an ailing loved one and involvement in a court proceeding, it’s vital that you engage the right attorney to guide you through the process.
-At DeLoach, Hofstra & Cavonis, we’re glad to help you care for your loved one in this difficult time.
-Call our office today or fill out our online contact form to learn more about your options.

 What is a Guardianship?

 Guardianship is the process of making one person legally responsible to make decisions for another person.
 All adult guardianships rest on one thing: incapacity.
 If a court agrees that someone is incapacitated, a guardian is generally appointed to care for that person, known as the Ward.
 Once appointed, the guardian is under a legal obligation to manage the affairs of the Ward.

 There are three types of guardianship of an adult:

 - A guardian of the person is restricted to making decisions about the Ward’s body and health, such as where the Ward lives and their medical care.

 - A guardian of property can only make decisions concerning the Ward’s assets, such as paying the Ward’s bills and making financial investments on their behalf.

 - A plenary guardian has complete control of both the individual and their property.

 Who Qualifies to Serve as a Guardian?